 - School grants and closures

-Problems with local authority services, such as waste collection, road maintenance, planning, and school and housing allocation are managed by Bournemouth Borough Council and should be raised with your local Councillors in the first instance.
+Problems with local authority services, such as waste collection, road maintenance, planning, and school and housing allocation are managed by the Bournemouth, Christchurch and Poole Council and should be raised with your local Councillors in the first instance.
 However, I am always happy to write to the Council and ask them to look into a problem or reconsider a particular issue.

 As your MP I can provide general advice on planning issues and ask that your views are taken into account in planning decisions, but I cannot instruct or influence councillors making the decisions, as this is a council matter.